barbstork/exercise/docs.md

-This documentation describes how to use the Probel automatic toothbrush.
+This documentation describes how to use the Propel automatic toothbrush.

 Note that this toothbrush is totally safe to use for children and adults.